VarunNShenoy/Notes/JuniorPenetrationTester.md-main/Docs/web_application_security_fundamentals/modern_web_stacks.md

 | `proc.StandardOutput.ReadToEnd()`               | Reads all output produced by the command until the process finishes.
 Returns it as a string.                                              |
 | `Response.Write("<pre>" + ... + "</pre>");`     | Sends the command output back to the browser.
 The `<pre>` tag preserves formatting and line breaks.                                       |

+Uploading the Shell:

+curl -v -ntlm -u 'webdav_user:P@ssw0rd123!' -T cmd.aspx http://MachineIP/webdav/cmd.aspx

+curl : HTTP/WebDAV client.
+-v : Verbose output (shows request/response details).
+--ntlm : Use NTLM authentication.
+-u 'user:password' : Credentials for authentication.
+-T cmd.aspx : Upload the local file cmd.aspx.
+http://10.65.191.25/webdav/cmd.aspx : Destination URL on the WebDAV server.

+201 Created confirms that the file cmd.aspx has been uploaded in the webdav server.

+**Questions:**

+What HTTP status code confirms a file was successfully created via PUT? --> 201 What curl flag is required to authenticate with NTLM when uploading via WebDAV? --> --ntlm

+What is an ASPX Web Shell

+An ASPX Webshell is an ASP .NET file hosted on a web server that accepts attacker input via HTTP and executes under server process.
+From the server's presnepective it is just another .aspx page.
+From the attacker's prespective it is remote command interface.

+When IIS receives a request for cmd.aspx, it passes the file to the ASP.NET handler.
+The handler compiles and executes the code inside w3wp.exe, the IIS worker process.
+The code runs under the Application Pool identity, which is whatever Windows account the app pool is configured to use.

+This matters because the Application Pool identity determines what the shell can do.
+An app pool running as ApplicationPoolIdentity (the IIS 7.5+ default) has limited system access but inherits SeImpersonatePrivilege.
+An app pool running as a Domain Admin or SYSTEM would give the shell immediate high privileges.